-Public builders are also pursuing single-family rental and build-for-rent despite a hot for-sale market.
+Public builders are also pursuing single-family rental and build-to-rent despite a hot for-sale market.
 They are building entire communities for rental operators, selling one-off homes to operators, or building, renting and then selling the homes themselves.

-As home prices continue to soar (even in a rising mortgage rate environment), BFR will add much needed rental supply to the very low inventory environment we are currently in.
-Given the need for additional space and the increase in working from home, build-for-rent homes give consumers the ability to live in a newly built home, while enjoying the benefits of amenitized communities and flexibility to move.
+As home prices continue to soar (even in a rising mortgage rate environment), BTR will add much needed rental supply to the very low inventory environment we are currently in.
+Given the need for additional space and the increase in working from home, build-to-rent homes give consumers the ability to live in a newly built home, while enjoying the benefits of amenitized communities and flexibility to move.

-To learn more about the single-family rental and/or build-for-rent market, fill out this form or contact Danielle Nguyen, and we can show you our research membership content or put you in touch with the right consultant.
+To learn more about the single-family rental and/or build-to-rent market, fill out this form or contact Danielle Nguyen, and we can show you our research membership content or put you in touch with the right consultant.